Lightweight Precision Rifle Suppressor, 7 inch.

 Minimum barrel lengths2:

 Please note that thermal input will be higher with shorter barrels.
 Ultra series suppressors should be kept under 800 degrees F.1.
-Measured in accordance with MIL-STD-1474D using a BK 2209 SLM one meter offset from muzzle
+Measured in accordance with MIL-STD-1474E using a BK PULSE SLM with mics at specified locations

 |Mounts||CB series brake or flash hider, and